buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications.md

 ## Dealing With Errors

-As with most technology, things in Buttplug can and will often go wrong.
-As stated in the ethics section, due to the context of Buttplug, the user may be having sex with/via an application when things to wrong.
+As with all technology, things in Buttplug can and often will go wrong.
+As stated in the ethics section, due to the context of Buttplug, the user may be having sex with/via an application when things go wrong.
 This means things can go very, very wrong.

 With that in mind, errors are covered before anything else.